How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 Trading-Partner Pricing: The Hidden Cost Driver

-That last component is where long-term cost creep often begins.
+Many traditional VANs charge in layers: a base monthly platform fee, a mailbox fee, a per-document or data fee, and a recurring charge per trading partner.
+That last component is where long-term cost creep most often begins.
 Per-partner pricing feels manageable initially — 10 partners at a fixed rate seems predictable.
-But as organizations grow, onboarding new retailers, 3PLs, marketplaces, or transportation providers, those fees compound.
+But as organizations grow and onboard new retailers, 3PLs, marketplaces, or transportation providers, those fees compound.

 What Does an EDI VAN Cost?